diwashrestha/diwash_shrestha/content/authors/admin/_index.md

 I am Data Scientist, Educator and Co-Founder of RNepal.
 I am Gold Microsoft Learn Student Ambassador, Microsoft Innovative Educator and Ambassador of AngelHack.

-My area of speciality is data analysis, data visualization and data driven app development. diwashrestha contains blog about my love for coding and community.
+My area of speciality is data analysis, data visualization and data driven software development. diwashrestha contains blog about my love for coding and community.

 I do quite a bit of community work and public speaking, you can find me in Kathmandu organizing community tech events.